Dear Members and Boro fans,

 John Hobson has returned to the Board after being co-opted at our meeting on 25th July, another member has shown interest in joining the Board, and the Board have appointed Mark Axon as interim Chair.

-Before the new season gets underway away at Ashton United on 4th August, we would like to place on record our sincere thanks to all concerned for their hard work in getting the Boro into a position to start the season as a National League North side.
+We would like to place on record our sincere thanks to all concerned for their hard work in getting the Boro into a position to start the season as a National League North side.

 After the sale of the ground, we were keen to meet with the new ground owner Norman Smurthwaite and were delighted that he too was keen to meet and share a brief overview of his plans with us.
 A summary of this discussion is available on our website.
 In addition to this, we will be sharing our disabled facility plans with Norman soon.